DallanQ/castles_of_burgundy/Manual.md

 - exactly one Silverling from the supply, regardless of how many tiles he just sold (= turned face-down), as well as

-- 2, 3 or 4 victory points per tile (depending on the number of players). <br>
+- 2, 3 or 4 victory points per tile (depending on the number of players).

 _Note: A player must always sell all tiles of a type when choosing the "Sell Goods" action, even if he would like to keep some in reserve._